scando1993/api-spacex-backend/README.md

 ### How to Submit

 1. Run through it one last time to make sure it works!
-2. Push the code up to your forked repo one last time (or save your working directory to a 'zip')
+2. Push the code up to your repo one last time (or save your working directory to a 'zip')
 3. Reach out to us with your solution

 ### Questions